imjoy-team/ImJoy/docs/api.md

   - `name`: String.
 Name of op.
   - `ui`: Object (JavaScript) or dictionary (Python).
 Rendered interface.
 Defined with the same rule as the `ui` field in `<config>`.
-  - `run`: String, optional.
+  - `run`: Function, optional.
 Specifies the `Plugin API` function that will run when the op is executed.
+Note that it must be a member of the plugin class or a function being exported with `api.export`.
 If not specified, the `run` function of the plugin will be executed.
   - `update`: String, optional.
 Specifies another `Plugin API` function that will run whenever any option in the `ui` is changed.
   - `inputs`: Object, optional.
 A [JSON Schema](https://json-schema.org/) which defines the inputs of this op.